- Sign your App with a provisioning profile that is configured for Push Notification

 Now you can upload your SSL certificate and Private Key to deltaDNA.

-Login to deltaDNA, and go to the Targeting section of you DEV app then select the Manage Identities page.
+Login to deltaDNA, and go to the Setup section of you DEV app then from the Tools – Out Game subsection select the Manage Identities page.

 Select the SSL Certificate File and the Private Key File, enter your password and select the correct APN Environment for your and click the Save button.

 You receive a warning if you get the password wrong.

 - Create a provisioning profile for your App